FindMySchool LogoFindMySchool

 The school suits families across Bath and surrounding villages who want rigorous academics within a supportive, mixed-ability community.
 It is particularly appropriate for families who value inclusive education, broad extracurricular provision, and consistent student progress rather than selective pressure.
 Best suited to families within reach of the school's catchment who value both academic rigour and genuine pastoral care.

 Yes.
 Ofsted rated Ralph Allen Good in March 2024.
-GCSE results rank the school in the top 25% of schools in England (FindMySchool data); 31% of grades reached 9-7.
-A-level performance was similarly strong at 69% achieving A*-B. Six students secured Oxbridge places in 2024.
+GCSE results rank the school in the top 25% of schools in England (FindMySchool data), with 55.7% of published GCSE grades at 9-7.
+A-level performance was similarly strong, with 70% of grades at A*-B in the 2025 dataset.
 The school was named Times Best Comprehensive School, South West in 2025.

 Entry at Year 7 is highly competitive.
 The school received 611 applications for 200 places in recent cycles — a 3:1 ratio.
 Places are allocated by distance; families should verify current distance thresholds with Bath and North East Somerset Local Authority before relying on a place.
 Distance criteria change year to year based on applicant distribution.